Boyle-Lab/TRACE/README.md

 ./scripts/dataProcessing.py <peak_3.file> <atac-seq.bam.file> <genome.size> <fasta.file> --ATAC-seq pe --prefix ./out/example
 ```

-To build an intial TRACE model:
+To build an initial TRACE model:

 ```
 ./scripts/init_hmm.py <TF>
 ```
 It will generate a starting model `<init.model.file>` for TF of your choice.
 The default setting will generate a 10-motif model, to change the number of extra motifs, set argument `--motif-number`.
+All PWM files including root motifs are in `./data/motif`.
+If your TF of interested is not in `./data/`, you will need to add your own file and set `--motif-number` to 1.

 ```
 ./scripts/init_hmm.py <TF> --motif-number <N>